csvw.db

 • table (str) – Untranslated table name.

-• keys (typing.Sequence[str]) – Untranslated column names.
+• keys (collections.abc.Sequence[str]) – Untranslated column names.

 • rows (list) – Sequence of rows to insert.